quickwit-oss/quickwit/docs/deployment/kubernetes/gke.md

 ## Install Quickwit using Helm

-We're now ready to install Quickwit on GKE.
-If you need details about Helm, look at the [generic guide](./helm.md) for installing Quickwit on Kubernetes.
+We are now ready to install Quickwit on GKE.
+If you'd like to know more about Helm, consult our [comprehensive guide](./helm.md) for installing Quickwit on Kubernetes.

 ```bash
 helm repo add quickwit https://helm.quickwit.io